meet the Young's

-After leaving Jamaica in 1978, John’s family settled in Vermont where they bought and ran the Sugarbush Inn until 1988 before moving into the restaurant business.
-At 16, John went to work for Horizons and Cottages (a Relais & Chateaux property) in Bermuda as a summer student for two years.
-From 1992, John spent three years in Colorado working for the Vail Village Inn and then as a Manager at the Vail Racquet Club.
-In 1995 John returned to Vermont to complete his studies at the University of Vermont, concentrating on Entrepreneurship Management.
-After graduating in 1998, John joined the Topnotch Resort and Spa in Stowe Vermont where he spent four years working his way up to Front Office Manager and Assistant to the Executive Housekeeper.
+the family left Jamaica in 1978 and settled in Waitsfield, Vermont, where they rebuilt and operated the Sugarbush Inn, before ultimately moving into the restaurant business.
+At 16, John went to work for Horizons and Cottages (a Relais & Chateaux property) here on island, as a summer student.
+In 1992, John went west to Colorado for a few years to work for the Vail Village Inn, then as Manager at the Vail Racquet Club.
+After returning to the University of Vermont to complete his degrees in Hotel Management & Tourism Business, John joined Topnotch Resort and Spa in Stowe, VT.

-John moved back to his native Bermuda in 2002 working in hospitality in various guises until 2005 when he was invited to join the executive team as the assistant Manager of the Golf Villas - part of the Private Residence Club at the brand new Tucker’s Point Resort.
-He quickly rose through the ranks becoming General Manager of the Golf Villas before becoming Director of the Residence Club Operations, overseeing more than 300 owners and 35 staff.
+John moved back to his native Bermuda in 2002, working in hospitality under various guises, until 2005 when he was invited to join the executive team as the assistant Manager of the Golf Villas - part of the Private Residence Club at the brand new Tucker’s Point Resort (now Rosewood Bermuda).
+He quickly rose through the ranks becoming General Manager of the Golf Villas before becoming Director of the Residence Club Operations.

 John's ultimate goal has always been to use his talents and experience to own and operate something uniquely Bermudian.
 That opportunity came in 2013 when he became owner of his family property - The Ledgelets, formerly part of Lantana Colony Club.
 When John isn't focused on The Ledgelets he enjoys skiing and snowboarding in Vermont, fishing and lobster diving, and is also a nationally ranked croquet player, competing in several tournaments a year.